judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 ## `watchdog reboot`

-Causes the slave/watchdog mechanism to request a reboot of the master.
+Causes the slave/watchdog mechanism to request a reboot of the master, which it does by making a GPIO pin connected to its reset line go low.

 ```text
 watchdog reboot